mesgjs/mesgjs/docs/command-line/msjstrans.md

 - `--mod`
   Use the `modpath` from configSLID for output pathing.

-- `--ver`
-  Use the `version` from configSLID for output pathing.

 - `--no-js`
-  Do not generate JavaScript or source map.
+  Do not generate JavaScript or a source map.

 - `--root <dir>`
   Set the output root directory.
 In conjunction with `--mod` and `--ver`, transpiled output